 UNI is the governance token of the Uniswap protocol.

 UNI is a mid-cap asset that represents the protocol's native governance or utility token.
-This asset is exposed to the underlying risks of Uniswap, a protocol rated as Best in Class.
+This asset is exposed to the underlying risks of Uniswap and Arbitrum bridge, which are protocols rated as Best in Class and Moderately Risky, respectively.
 UNI is the governance token of the Uniswap protocol, and its sole utility is voting rights over the protocol decisions.
 The asset has an uncapped supply.

 UNI is highly correlated to the overall market.